farhan066/farhan066/README.md

 - 🤝 I’m looking for help with **pretty much everything.
 If you know how to breathe while coding, please mentor me.**

-- 👨‍💻 All of my projects are available at [farhanahmad.tech](farhanahmad.tech) (I got this domain for free)
+- 👨‍💻 All of my projects are available at [https://farhanahmad.tech](farhanahmad.tech) (I got this domain for free)

 - 📝 I regularly write articles on nothing.
 But if procrastination were a blog, I’d be a top writer.